hyosung11/OSSD/forge-your-future-notes.md

 - you'll need a testing environment of some sort
 - rarely a project might have a container or virtual environment
-- if unclear ask the community for help to setup your testing environment
+- if unclear, ask the community for help to setup your testing environment
-  - if documentaion doesn't exist create the documentation when you setup your testing environment
+  - if documentation doesn't exist create the documentation when you setup your testing environment

 - **Figure out what sort of testing environment you need for Your specific type of contribution and make sure it works before you lift a finger to start crafting your contribution.**